computePods/interfaceGenerator/docs/InterfaceFormat.md

 containing five keys:

-1. **`jsonSchemaPreamble`** The (optional) `jsonSchemaPreamble` is a dictionary of individual JSON schema preable definitions for the whole schema.
+1. **`jsonSchemaPreamble`** The (optional) `jsonSchemaPreamble` is a dictionary of the JSON Schemal preambles for each of the root classes to be built.
+The keys in the dictionary associated with each root class consist of the JSON schema preable definitions for that root class's whole schema.

 2. **`jsonSchemaDefs`** The `jsonSchemaDefs` is a  dictionary of individual JSON types defined using a YAMLized JSON schema format ([see